earthly/website/blog/_posts/2023-06-06-jeff-bullas-interview.md

 internal-links:
  - just an example
-excerpt: "In this episode of The Jeff Bullas Show, software engineer Vlad shares his journey and insights into cloud computing, AI, and entrepreneurship.
-Discover the story behind Earthly and gain valuable lessons from Vlad's experience as a tech business owner.
-Don't miss out on this engaging conversation!"
+excerpt: In this episode of The Jeff Bullas Show, software engineer Vlad discusses his journey into the world of technology and the importance of cloud computing for businesses.
+He also dives into the exciting implications of AI for entrepreneurs and shares valuable lessons learned as a tech business owner.
+Don't miss out on this insightful conversation!
 ---

 Vlad was on [The Jeff Bullas Show](https://www.jeffbullas.com/podcast/)!